Computing the geometric endomorphism ring of a genus 2 Jacobian: Some numerical tests

-\textbf{Acknowledgments.} I thank the authors of \cite{MR3540958} for providing the data used for the tests of section \ref{sect:LMFDB} and for answering many questions.
+\textbf{Acknowledgments.} I thank the authors of \cite{MR3540958}, and especially Andrew Sutherland and Jeroen Sijsling, for providing the data used for the tests of section \ref{sect:LMFDB} and for answering many questions.
 I also thank David Gruenewald for computing the equation of $H_{52}$.
-Finally, I am grateful to Christophe Ritzenthaler for many useful discussions.
+Finally, I am grateful to Christophe Ritzenthaler for many useful discussions, and to the anonymous referee for their careful reading of the manuscript and the many valuable comments.